neondatabase/website/content/docs/manage/databases.md

 The role that creates a database is the owner of the database.
 This role has the typical default PostgreSQL privileges on the database, including the ability to `DROP` the database, `CONNECT` to the database, and create new `SCHEMAS` in it.
 For more information about database object privileges in PostgreSQL, see [Privileges](https://www.postgresql.org/docs/current/ddl-priv.html).

-For a database creation example, refer to the [Manage roles and database access with SQL](/docs/guides/manage-database-access) guide.

 ## Need help?

 Send a request to [support@neon.tech](mailto:support@neon.tech), or join the [Neon community forum](https://community.neon.tech/).